 Sage is an excellent natural disinfectant and deodorizer, drying perspiration and helping to eliminate body odor.
 Extracts of sage are used in personal skin care for its capacity to heal the skin as well.
 (White, Linda B. M.D)

+Sage is a well regarded herb for women and can be especially helpful for relieving the hot flashes of menopause, and slowing heavy menstrual bleeding.
 (Gladstar, Rosemary) Sage is also a good herbal tea for drying up breast milk for weaning.
 Fernie, W.T.
 M.D Chinese medicine uses red sage, Salvia miltiorrhiza, combined with dan-gui (dong quai), to regulate menstrual flow.
 (Foster, Steven and Yue chongxi)

 Using sage to darken greying hair comes down to us from the gypsies, and I can personally attest to the fact that it works.
 What I like about it is the subtle effect, just a gradual darkening that doesn't leave you with ugly gray roots.
 Sage also leaves the hair feeling soft and shiny, and the scalp invigorated.
 Sage does not stop at making you look younger, it can also help prevent those "senior moments" as well.
 Both clinical studies and traditional wisdom agree that sage (Salvia officinalis) or Spanish sage (S. lavandulifolia) has positive effects on memory and concentration in both older people with cognitive problems and younger people with ADD.
 1

 Sage : Essential Oil Profile

 Sage oil is occasionally used in perfumery in herb-type, spicy, and masculine scents.
 The undiluted essential oil can cause skin irritations and should never be taken internally.

 Koehler's Medicinal-Plants 1887